 ✓ Click the 360 button to toggle between the 360° preview and the normal preview, but for the most part, you’ll leave the 360 button active.

-VEGAS Pro and VEGAS Movie Studio should stitch your 360° fisheye video automatically, but if it doesn’t, you can do it manually.
+VEGAS Pro should stitch your 360° fisheye video automatically, but if it doesn’t, you can do it manually.

 ✓ In the Video FX window, click Dual Fish Eye Stitching.
 In the Preset pane, a Default preset thumbnail appears, and also thumbnails for presets designed for specific 360° cameras.
 If your camera is not one of the presets, drag the Default preset and drop it on the video event.